ECG Heart Rate Calculator

 You have your patient's heart rate!

-In this paragraph, you will discover how to estimate the heart rate in patients with irregular rhythms.
-To achieve this goal, you should perform an ECG of 6-second duration.
-6 seconds equals 30 big boxes (5 mm each) as you will see in the following equation:
+In this section, you will discover how to estimate the heart rate in patients with irregular rhythms.
+To achieve this goal, you should perform an ECG of a 6-second duration.
+6 seconds equals 30 big boxes (5 mm each), as you will see in the following equation:

 Now, you can use this knowledge to get the estimation of your patient's heart rate:

-Count the number of R waves in 6 seconds or 30 boxes ECG strip.
+Count the number of R waves in 6 seconds or 30 boxes on the ECG strip.

 Multiply it by 10.

 You have just estimated your patient's heart rate.
 Congratulations!